 Losing your job can be one of the most stressful events you’ll ever face; in fact, 46% of newly-hired employees are laid off or fired within the first 18 months of employment.
 And during the COVID-19 pandemic, more Americans have been laid off than ever — with no easy route back into the job market.

 Global pandemic aside, many Americans experience unemployment at some point in their lives.
 While it is certainly nothing to be ashamed of, the loss of income and stability can be incredibly stressful.
-The moment you’re let go the pressure is on to find a new source of income before your savings run dry.
-The good news: there is a tried-and-tested game plan to help you get back on your feet — and resources that can be helpful if you know how to use them.
+The good news?
+Having a game plan to get back on your feet can go a long way to helping reduce the stress of unemployment.

-If you find yourself unemployed, don’t fret; refer to this checklist to guide you to your next job — and help you maintain financial stability.
+If you find yourself unemployed, refer to this checklist to guide you to your next job — and help you maintain financial stability.

 Sudden unemployment can leave you feeling uncertain, with a lot of unstructured time on your hands.
 Intentionally scheduling your time will help provide a predictable routine while you take a breath and get back on your feet.